What is IT Management and IT Governance?

 1. Publications of papers in well acknowledge conferences and journals registered in NSD (2010).

-2. Secure funds for research in IT management area from VR, Vinnova, SIDA, FAS, etc.
+2. Secure funds for research in IT management and IT governance areas from VR, Vinnova, SIDA, FAS, etc.

 3. Development of research cooperation with the Swedish Research School of Management and IT (MIT): http://www.mit.uu.se/

-4. Development of collaboration with researchers in IT management area from industry and universities all around the world.
+4. Development of collaboration with researchers in IT management and IT governance areas from industry and universities all around the world.

-Examples of research done by IT Management group are presented below.
+Examples of research done by IT Management and Governance group are presented below.

 Business-IT alignment is still a top management concern and there are many challenges that remain to be researched.
 One challenge on which our research has focused and which has not been explored sufficiently is the relationships between informal organisational structure and business-IT alignment.